openxc/reference-vi/docs/README.md

 ![Interface Block Diagram](./InterfaceBlockDiagram.svg "Interface Block Diagram")

-The Vehicle Interface is built around an LPC1769 ARM Cortex M3 MCU by NXP, running at 100MHz.
-The interface reads vehicle data via two CAN busses.
-By default the device reads from the Diagnostic High speed and Diagnostic Medium speed busses (Channel B can also read from the Multimedia CAN bus).
-The CAN busses are converted into serial data by a [TJA1048 IC](http://www.nxp.com/documents/data_sheet/TJA1048.pdf).
+The Vehicle Interface (VI) is built around an LPC1769 ARM Cortex M3 MCU by NXP, running at 100MHz.
+The interface reads vehicle data via two CAN buses.
+By default the device reads from the Diagnostic High speed and Diagnostic Medium speed buses (Channel B can also read from the Multimedia CAN bus).
+The CAN buses are converted into serial data by a [TJA1048 IC](http://www.nxp.com/documents/data_sheet/TJA1048.pdf).
 The translated data is sent to a tablet or PC via USB and Bluetooth.
 USB is achieved by the device controller built into the LPC1769.
 Bluetooth is achieved via a [Roving Networks